EUMETNET/meteogate-documentation/docs/references.md

 MeteoGate is designed to align with existing EU directives, WMO regulations, EUMETNET governance structures, and applicable technical standards.

 > [to be updated] All links to be checked/updated/added.
 Include e.g. published versions of policies and HVD services repositories.
+Documentation links to point to web page.

 ---